elsorino/playstationpresence/README.md

 ### Support for other consoles

-PS5/PS3 support is something I'll look into
+PS5 support is being worked on

+PS3 support might happen

 Not going to support the Vita since a superior solution already exists(see below)